AlexBeloglazov/KongApi/README.md

       say "Found consumer's id: " . $found_consumer->id;
    });
    ```
    - on_error - reference to a subroutine that will be executed if an error occured.
-KongApi::Response onject is passed to the subroutine as an argument.
+KongApi::Response object is passed to the subroutine as an argument.

    ```perl
    $kong->consumer->find(on_error => sub {